ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattClient.md

 #### Server Initiated events

-If a characteristic has to notify or indicate a property set; then, a client may register to a notification or indication from the characteristic.
-When the server updates the characteristic value, the server can forward the new value to the registered clients.
-The notification/indication mechanism prevents polling from the client and therefore minimise the transactions involved between a client and a server.
+A characteristic can notify or indicate a property set, and a client may register to this notification or indication from the characteristic.
+When the server updates the characteristic value, the server can also forward the new value to the registered clients.
+The notification/indication mechanism prevents polling from the client, and therefore, minimizes the transactions between a client and a server.

 Registration is made by writing the Client Characteristic Configuration Descriptor, which is present in the characteristic if the notify or indicate properties are set.
 The client discovers that descriptor if it intends to register to server initiated events.